himavarshini/learning/cpp/README.md

 ```

 ### Lists (std::list)
-1. lists are another part of STL. they are like the linked lists.
+1. lists are another part of STL. they are like the linked lists. we do not have to write one and simply use C++ linked lists.
 2. the `std::list` is used to perform the various operations

 |type / way to use | description|